Vizzuality/job-offers/_posts/2015-09-30-offer-front-end-senior-engineer.markdown

 * Deep understanding of how the Web works, from client requests to server-side handling to front-end rendering
 * Passionate about learning and sharing newer technologies with the team
 * Interest in usability and design aesthetics
+* Experience with frameworks like React, React Native, Angular 2
-* Good knowledge of visualization libraries like D3.
+* Good knowledge of maps and visualization libraries like D3 or Leaflet.
-* Proficiency in HTML5 & CSS3.
+* Proficiency in JavaScript, HTML5 & CSS3.
 * Experience working with CSS's pre-processors
 * Skills for creating responsive websites
 * Familiarity with Git or other version control systems
-* Experience working with and setting up frameworks like Backbone or Ruby on Rails
+* Familiarity server-side frameworks and environments like Ruby on Rails or Node.js
 * Experience using RESTful web services
 * Ability to read, write and speak English